-The experts of the Council who have performed one (or more) tasks during the last two years (starting with 2017), including the tasks that the expert began in 2016 and finished after 2017, at the beginning of odd-numbered years (starting with 2019), shall be disclosed on the website of the Council.
+The experts of the Council who have performed one (or more) tasks during the last two years, at the beginning of each year, shall be disclosed on the website of the Council.

 The experts who have assessed project proposalsfor the EU Structural Funds-funded measures shall be disclosed not only in the order prescribed by the Council, but also in compliance with the legal acts laying out the rules and procedures of measure funding by the EU Structural Funds (upon the evaluation of proposalsand the adoption of decisions on the project funding).
 The experts will be made public on the site http://www.esinvesticijos.lt/en/.